Building a modular genetic toolbox for a new circular economy chassis

 Project focus area: Waste recycling

-The award will allow MiAlgae to partner with the Edinburgh Genome Foundry (EGF), based at the University of Edinburgh, a state-of-the-art facility dedicated to advanced biological research and development.
+Edinburgh Genome Foundry (EGF), based at the University of Edinburgh, is a state-of-the-art facility dedicated to high-throughput, advanced biological research and development.
 By integrating computational tools with automated laboratory systems, EGF supports a wide range of applications in biotechnology and sustainability.
-It plays a vital role in driving innovation across the UK’s bioeconomy, collaborating with both academic and industrial partners.

 For more information